Diesel-electric hybrid tram train

-The Citylink light rail vehicle (LRV) currently operates in Karlsruhe and Chemnitz in Germany, Alicante in Spain, Sheffield in the UK, and Puebla in Mexico.
-It will also enter service with the South Wales Metro by 2022.
+The Citylink light rail vehicle (LRV) currently operates in Karlsruhe and Chemnitz in Germany, Alicante in Spain, Sheffield in the UK, Puebla in Mexico, and on the Szeged and Hódmezővásárhely tram networks in Hungary.

 The barrier-free tram type Citylink has a low-floor configuration throughout the length of the vehicle.
 It is designed to provide improved acoustic insulation while ensuring a smooth and quiet operation.

 Citylink LRVs are bi-directional and bi-mode vehicles designed with a modern passenger information system, air conditioning, a bright and comfortable interior, and an advanced onboard surveillance CCTV camera system.

 Citylink enables easy access for different platform heights.
 It has four double-leaf doors on each side which can be placed at different heights.
 The windows of the tram-train are designed to provide passengers with panoramic views.

 The bi-directional light rail vehicles can be used for both train and tramway operations at speeds of up to 100km/h.

 In Hungary, the vehicles will travel on the Szeged-Hódmezővásárhely tramway lines at a maximum speed of 50km/h while the operations on the open line between the two cities will be diesel-powered at a permitted speed of 100km/h.
 The speeds differ to comply with the traffic regulations in the region.